 at least a majority of the directors present at a meeting at which there is a quorum shall be valid as a corporate act, except for the election of officers which shall require the vote of a majority of all the members of the Board, and whenever required by existing laws and regulations. the directors present at a meeting at which there is a quorum shall be valid as a corporate act, except for the election of officers which shall require the vote of a majority of all the members of the Board, and whenever required by existing laws and regulations.
 Directors who cannot physically attend or vote at Board or Committee meetings can participate and vote through remote communication such as videoconferencing, teleconferencing, or other alternative modes of communication that allow them reasonable opportunities to participate.
 Article IV (Board of Directors) Section 11.
 Per Diems In addition to the compensation determined in Article VIII, the directors shall receive a per diem of FIVE Hundred Pesos for attendance at each session of the Board of Directors or of any Committee.
 In addition to the compensation determined in Article VIII, the directors shall receive a per diem of up to Ten Thousand Pesos for attendance at each session of the Board of Directors or of any Committee.
 To align with current industry and standards.
 Article VI.A.
 (Officers of the Corporation) Section 1.
 Officers Section 1.
 Officers - The Officers of the Corporation shall be: a Chairman, a Vice-Chairman, a President and one or more Executive Vice-Presidents, Senior Vice-Presidents and Vice-Presidents as the Board of Directors may determine, a Secretary, a Treasurer, an Internal Auditor and such other officers as the Board of Directors may deem necessary.
-Internal Auditor, a Compliance Officer and such other officers as the Board of Directors may deem To align the provisions with the current practice of the Bank and with Section 24 of the RCCP on the election of Compliance Officer.
+Section 1.
+Corporate Officers - The Corporate Officers of the Corporation shall be a Chairman, a Vice-Chairman, a President, one or more Executive Vice-Presidents and Senior Vice-Presidents, a Corporate Secretary, a Treasurer, an Internal Auditor, a Compliance Officer and such other officers as the Board of Directors may deem necessary.
+To align the provisions with the current practice of the Bank and with Section 24 of the RCCP on the election of Compliance Officer.
 Article VI.A.
 (Officers of the Corporation) Section 6.
 President The President, shall be the Chief Executive Officer of the Corporation.
 He shall be subject to the control of the Board of Directors, have direct charge of the business of the Corporation and general supervision of the business affairs and property of the Corporation.
-In the absence or inability of the Chairman and the Vice-Chairman, he shall preside over the meetings of the stockholders and of the Executive Officer of the Corporation.
-He shall be subject to the control of the Board of Directors, have direct charge of the business of the Corporation and To reflect minor and clerical corrections.
+In the absence or inability of the Chairman and the Vice-Chairman, he shall preside over the meetings of the stockholders and of the The President, shall be the Chief Executive Officer of the Corporation.
+He shall be subject to the control of the Board of Directors, have direct charge of the business of the Corporation and general supervision of the business affairs and property of the Corporation.
+In the absence, inability, or incapacity of the Chairman and the Vice-Chairman, the President shall preside over the meetings of the stockholders To reflect minor and clerical corrections.